MLCampbell/timed-shapes-91050015/src/README.txt

+#  Source Folder as it was in dev environment
-* Source folder provided to view uncompiled code
+## provided to view uncompiled code
-* App.js and Shape.js is where most of the work is carried out
+### App.js and Shape.js is where most of the work is carried out